denoland/docs/runtime/tutorials/http_server.md

   - /runtime/manual/examples/http_server/
 ---

-## Concepts
+Deno's has an integrated HTTP server allow you to create and run your own web server.

-- Use Deno's integrated HTTP server to run your own web server.
+With just a few lines of code we'll write an HTTP web server with control over the response status, request headers and more.

-## Overview
+Create a new file called `server.ts` and add the following code:

-With just a few lines of code you can run your own HTTP web server with control over the response status, request headers and more.
+## Using Deno Serve

 ```ts title="server.ts"
 const port = 8080;